KenzoBH/Data-Science/Twitter_ML/README.md

 This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market everyday.
 Technologies and packages used:
-- pandas, NumPy, matplotlib and seaborn for Data Analysis;
+- Data Analysis: pandas, NumPy, matplotlib and seaborn
-- requests for Data Scraping;
+- Web Scraping: requests
-- sklearn for modeling;
+- Modeling: sklearn
-- tweepy for Twitter Bot;
+- Twitter Bot: Tweepy
-- pythonanywhere for deploy.
+- Deploy: pythoneverywhere

 You can see the final project [here](https://twitter.com/RegressTrio) (the Twitter account of Regress).